thimens/DataMapper/README.md

 You can use nested objects and nested lists at the same time without any problem.

 #### Special case for list key
-In some rare cases, you may have a key for a list that is not a property of the list item, but a property of a property of the item.
+In some rare cases, you may have a key for a list that is not a property of the list item, but a property of a nested property of the item.
 In these cases, you can inform this type of key with `@` sign.
 For example, the key `"Volumes.Sector@Id"` means: the property `Id` of property `Sector` of each volume in `Volumes` list will be used as key.
 The classes hierarchy that describe this case is:
 ```c#
 public class MainClass
 {